Access multimedia resources from all our public events, interviews, podcasts, and more.

 The Carnegie New Leaders Program (CNL) provides enrichment opportunities for the next generation of leaders who are interested in exploring the ethical dimensions of issues relating to business, foreign policy, and economic development.
 In this podcast, current and former CNLs discuss their work, their passions, and solutions to some of the world's most pressing challenges.

-In this interview series, Ethics & International Affairs Editor John Tessitore and Senior Editor Zach Dorfman speak with journal authors and others about today's most pressing moral issues and their intersection with international life.
-The series also includes a short podcast introducing each new issue of the journal.
+In this interview series, Ethics & International Affairs editors speak with journal authors and others about today's most pressing moral issues and their intersection with international life.

 What are the greatest ethical challenges of our time and how should humanity respond?
 Carnegie Council's Centennial Thought Leaders Forum features interviews with 55 visionaries and role models from a variety of professions, backgrounds, and countries.